Construction Law & Litigation

 Foundation of Excellence

 We understand the construction industry, construction companies and construction projects, including the unique aspects of building in Nevada.
-By identifying possible potential obstacles early on, we work with clients to assess and mitigate risk and potential claims.
+By identifying potential obstacles early on, we work with clients to assess and mitigate risk and potential claims.
 In fact, we have been known to favorably resolve even the most hotly contested disputes outside of court and with minimal delay and expense.
+We provide our clients with the proper resources, such as in-house seminars, to educate their employees in order to maintain a knowledgeable workforce.
+Project-level decision making can avoid a lawsuit.
+We work with our transactional, financing, employment, planning, and zoning team as a foundational risk management asset.
+Our combined practices give us unique insights.
 When the stakes are high, litigation is sometimes the only option, and we efficiently and tenaciously advocate our client’s position.
 We have handled countless construction cases before state and federal courts and state and federal administrative agencies.

 Our team has advised on and resolved issues pertaining to the full array of construction law matters and claims:

 - Bid protests and disputes

 - Change orders and extra work claims

 - Construction management issues